Home Top Origins Naming Family Tree

 [Note: While Seeker males (males sired by the Nuhn) could marry into the Keeper families, Keeper males (males not sired by the Nuhn) could not do the opposite.
 Only sons of the Nuhn received the title of “Tia” and were eligible to seek the title of “Nuhn.”]

-Only two complications arose over the years.
+A few complications arose over the years.
 The first was with La’moul Nuhn.
 Born La’frey Tia, he married into the Moul Keeper family.
 He became Frey La’moul in the process and had a daughter, Caith La’moul, with his wife.
 An attack on the village two years later took the young Moul Matriarch away.
-The attack showed Frey that the tribe had become weak, and so he challenged for the title of Nuhn.
+The attack showed Frey that the tribe had become weak, and so he challenged for the title of Nuhn from his own brother, La'keist Nuhn.
 He was the first former Tia to make the challenge.
 The Matriarch of the time did not think his claim valid due to his marriage to the Keeper families, even though he was now widowed, but the Nuhn accepted.
 The Matriarch relented on the condition that Frey honor his marriage and deceased wife should he ascend.
 When he did, he forsook his given name in honor of his late wife and her bloodline.
 He was thereafter referred to only by his married name and his title, to be remembered as the “La’moul Nuhn.”
 He bore two daughters as Nuhn who, as a result of Seeker naming convention, took on the surname “Moul.”
+However, upon being forced to step down from this role due to his health, he took back his married name.

 La’moul Nuhn’s ascension to Nuhn set a precedent for other Seeker males who had married into the Keeper side of the Tribe.
 Though most who did so had little to no interest in taking on the role of Nuhn, it nonetheless opened the door and new decisions had to be made as to determinations on eligibility for the right to challenge for Nuhn.
 Previously, all Tia who married lost that right as they had to surrender their “Tia” title to take on their new wife’s family name.
 Now, all Tia would retain that right but would require their wife’s blessing prior to issuing the challenge.
 Only those Tia whose wife had passed on prior to the challenge (such as the case with La’moul Nuhn) would be required to alter their name in their wife’s honor upon ascension.

-Thus is how La’toris Nuhn came to be, along with the second complication in naming.
-La’toris became Nuhn with great support from his wife, Keirna La’hahn.
-Her ascension to Matriarch two years later was followed within months by the birth of their firstborn, a pair of twin girls.
+Thus is how La’toris Nuhn came to be, along with a second complication in naming.
+La’toris became Nuhn with great support from both the tribe and his wife in order to oust his unstable brother, La'quen Nuhn.
+Keirna's ascension to Matriarch two years later was followed within months by the birth of their firstborn, a pair of twin girls.
 With Keirna’s significance as Matriarch, they couldn’t ignore her right to continue her name.
 As such, they created a new precedent as well: In the event of a Nuhn-Matriarch marriage, all children carried by the Matriach (in this case, Keirna) would carry on her name while all children otherwise sired by the Nuhn would carry on Seeker tradition.

 Add more information about what you do.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Proin id arcu aliquet, elementum nisi quis, condimentum nibh.